How To Successfully Conquer Goal Setting For Your Retail Store

 Effective goal setting is the key to driving sales and self-discipline.
 To set a meaningful goal, you should start with the why.

 I used to handle all the franchise training for a coffee chain.
-I encouraged new franchisees to tell their employees the inciting incident that made them set a goal to own their own business.
+I encouraged new franchisees to tell their employees the inciting incident that led them to set the goal of owning their own business.

 One guy got up and told us he was at a Yankees vs. Red Sox ball game late one night.
 Roger Clemens would be pitching to break the record for 20 wins.
 But before that could happen, it began to pour, and the game was finally called due to rain.